Statistical Impossibility and Possibility of Aligning LLMs with Human Preferences: From Condorcet Paradox to Nash Equilibrium: Proof Sketch of Theorem

 which is difficult to characterize due to the dependency between each event in the intersection.

-To deal with this difficulty, we can rewrite this event into a form that is more amenable to analyze.
-As the fact that $y_1$ is the Condorcet winning response implies that there does not exist any $i\neq 1$ such that $U_i^{j}>U_1^{j}$ for more than $l=\lceil\frac{m}{2}\rceil$ labelers, we have an upper bound

-This relaxed event can be further rewritten into a form much easier to deal with.
-We define the following random subsets for $j=1,\ldots,m$,
+To avoid this difficulty, we can leverage the fact that $y_1$ is the Condorcet winning response is equivalent to there does not exist any $i\neq 1$ such that $U_i^{j}<U_1^{j}$ for more than $l=\lceil\frac{m}{2}\rceil$ labelers.
+We can define the following random subsets for $j=1,\ldots,m$,